-3.1.11.7 How would development in Dillon County be impacted by the Build Alternatives?
+3.1.11.7 How would development in Dillon County be impacted by the Preferred Alternative?

-As was the case in the No-build Alternative, Dillon County, north of I-95, is projected to see very marginal growth between 2000 and 2030 regardless of the Build Alternative.
-Dillon County may grow 49 acres (Alternative 1), 165 acres (Alternative 2) or 179 acres (Alternative 3) by 2030 as a result of the presence of I-73 (refer to Table 3.6, page 3-22).
-Given that Dillon County already has access to one of the major interstates in the U.S. (I-95), it is not surprising
+As was the case with the No-build Alternative, Dillon County, north of I-95, is projected to see very marginal growth between 2000 and 2030 regardless of construction of the Preferred Alternative.
+Development in Dillon County may increase 165 acres by 2030 as a result of the presence of the I-73 Preferred Alternative (refer to Table 3.6, page 3-22).
+Given that Dillon County already has access to one of the major interstates in the U.S. (I-95), it is not surprising that I-73 would have less positive impact.